Hollywood says 'the big screen is back' to rally movie-goers

 Skeptics worry, however, that viewers who devoured streaming content during the COVID crisis might be reluctant to get off the sofa and head to a box office.

-To entice them, Hollywood will unleash a boatload of films including Walt Disney’s “Cruella” and “Black Widow,” Universal’s Fast & Furious movie “F9,” Warner Bros. musical “In the Heights” and many others just in the coming weeks.
+To entice them, Hollywood will unleash a boatload of films including Walt Disney's (DIS.N) "Cruella" and "Black Widow," Universal's (CMCSA.O) Fast & Furious movie "F9," Warner Bros.
+(T.N) musical "In the Heights" and many others just in the coming weeks.

 Many of the films were held back by studio executives who hoped they could wait out the pandemic and generate blockbuster ticket sales once movie-going returned.
 The studios need box office receipts to help recoup the costs of big-budget movies.